GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 As your job finishes, you'll see the job status change, and the Compute Engine instances used by the job will stop automatically.

+Note: When you see the "Job finished" message, you can close Cloud Shell.

 ## View your output

 Now that your job has run, you can explore the output files in Cloud Storage.